SafwanBackar/SafwanBackar/README.md

 Software developer
 ------------------

-I like coding.

-*   🌍  I'm based in Calicut
+*   🌍  From Kerala, India
-*   ✉️  You can contact me at safwanbackar29@gmail.com
+*   ✉️  You can contact me at sbackar29@gmail.com
 *   🧠  I'm learning ReactJS.

 ### Skills